W. Virginia Senate blows deadline to pass teaching race bill

 The reports would include the date of the abortion and the method used, as well as confirming the doctor asked the patient if they chose an abortion because the baby might have a disability.
 These reports must submitted within 15 days of each abortion.

-The bill was not the only abortion-related bill advanced by the state’s Republican supermajority.
-In the final days of the session, lawmakers rushed to bring up legislation banning abortions after 15 weeks, but declined to take it up Saturday.
+That bill wasn’t the only abortion-related legislation brought forward by the state’s Republican supermajority in recent weeks , however lawmakers declined Saturday to take up a second bill banning abortions after 15 weeks, and it wasn’t passed.

 Additionally, lawmakers voted 90-9 to send a $4.635 billion budget to the governor’s desk after two hours of discussion on the House floor Saturday.